roocs/rooki/CONTRIBUTING.rst

 #.
 The pull request should include tests.
 #.
 If the pull request adds functionality, the docs should be updated.
 Put
-   your new functionality into a function with a docstring, and add the feature to the list in README.md.
+   your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 #.
 The pull request should work for Python 3.6 and above.
 Check
    https://travis-ci.org/roocs/rooki/pull_requests
    and make sure that the tests pass for all supported Python versions.